jmlb/llmevalforge/README.md

 - **Objective**: Test the model's ability to condense information while retaining key details, coherence, and meaning.
 - **Implementation**:
-  - Provide the model with lengthy text passages and assess the quality of its summaries.
+  - Provide the model with lengthy text passages and assess the quality of its summaries, or its ability to convert bullet points text to paragraph format text.
-  - Use a `run_summarization_test` function that checks for completeness, brevity, and retention of key details.
+  - Use a `run_summarization_test` function to generate responses from the candidate model.
   - Requires a `summarization_test_set.yaml` file with various text examples for testing different summary lengths and complexities.

 ### 3.2.2 Contextual Understanding

 - **Objective**: Test the model's ability to understand and use context from previous interactions.
 - **Implementation**:
-  - Create a series of interconnected prompts.
+  - Create a series of interconnected prompts t obe stored in `contextual_test_set.yaml`
-  - Use a `run_contextual_test` function to evaluate the model's responses.
+  - Use a `run_contextual_test`  function to generate responses from the candidate model.
-  - Requires a `contextual_test_set.yaml` file with specific tests.

-### 3.2.3 Fact-checking and Source Verification
+### 3.2.3 General knowledge

 - **Objective**: Assess the model's ability to verify facts and suggest reliable sources.
 - **Implementation**:
-  - Add examples to the dataset for fact-checking.
-  - Update `configs.yaml` with fact-checking instructions.
-  - Modify `eval.py` to include `evaluate_fact_checking`.

-### 3.2.4 Consistency Testing

-- **Objective**: Evaluate the model's consistency in responses to similar questions.
-- **Implementation**:
+  - Create a series of question/answers on facts related to the domain of interest.
-  - Add consistency examples to the dataset.
+  - Use a `run_general_knowledge_task` function to generate responses from the candidate model.
-  - Update `configs.yaml` for consistency testing.
-  - Modify `eval.py` to include `evaluate_consistency` and `calculate_similarity`.

 ### 3.2.5 Context Retention